 You can use the iPhone for serious documentary, news and factual filmmaking.
-I’ve put together a compact, portable kit to get great sound and images with an iPhone 6S.
+I put together a compact, portable kit to get great sound and images with an iPhone 6S.

 The phone: iPhone 6S

-I use an iPhone 6S because it’s the best standard-sized iPhone for filmmaking.
+I’m still using an iPhone 6S because it’s the most convenient standard-sized iPhone for filmmaking.
 Unlike the iPhone 7 it has a headphone/microphone socket.
-The 6S Plus would be even better: as well as a bigger screen, it has optical image stabilisation.
+The 6S Plus would be better: as well as a bigger screen, it has optical image stabilisation.
 Alternatively, if you don’t mind the lack of a headphone socket, the iPhone 7 Plus has a dual lens system so you might not need add-on lenses.
+More about choosing iPhones for filmmaking

 Holding a bare cameraphone steady is tricky.
 You need a proper handle – or handles – so you can grasp it firmly.